dotnet/efcore/README.md

 Use the `--version` option to specify a [preview version](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/absoluteLatest) to install.

-Use the [daily builds](https://github.com/dotnet/aspnetcore/blob/master/docs/DailyBuilds.md) to verify bug fixes and provide early feedback.
+### Daily builds

+We recommend using the [daily builds](DailyBuilds.md) to get the latest code and provide feedback on EF Core.
+These builds contain latest features and bug fixes; previews and official releases lag significantly behind.

 ### Usage